- Environment & Conservation

 - Swimming: NO life guards, swim at your own risk.

-- Fishing: Year-round catch and release, Washington State selective gear rules apply.
+- Fishing: Year-round, Washington State selective gear rules apply.

 - Hunting and gathering is prohibited.